Spooghetti420/advent-of-code-2022/README.md

 to build up the string that represents the top of each pile, which is the answer format they were going for today.
 Doesn't the main code look quite pretty?
 Only 4 lines to summarise 95! :')

+### Day 6
+Cool, this was a fun one.
+I naturally woke up 5 minutes before the release, and I managed to complete the puzzle within only 7 minutes!
+But... even still, that effort was only good enough for #3953 worldwide.
+Ahhh, the struggle!

+Well, anyway, the puzzle was lovely today.
+The input data was much lovelier than yesterday's, since it consisted of just a single stream of alphabetic characters, apparently all lowercase too.
+The elves needed to find two message
+headers: a "start-of-packet" marker, and a "start-of-message" marker; the first is a sequence of 4 unique characters, whereas the second is 14 unique characters.
+At first, I was quite worried of how to solve this, but fortunately, once again most of the work was kindly burdened by the set.
+I kept a running counter that run from 0 to the end, extracting substrings of length 4 (and/or 14), and then asked: is the set of characters in this substring of length 4 / 14?
+If so, we return, if not, the loop continues.
+Luckily, this is pretty much it.
+I just called the function to do this, once with the parameter 4, and once with 14, and the problem is solved.
+All in all, much easier than yesterday, somehow...!

+Thus, the world continues to turn, without my having earnt a single global star... ;-;